Making media fit for the future

 • How would such a media landscape be financially viable?

 On 12 May 2025, 6,640 addresses randomly selected from the population registers were contacted and invited to the citizens' forum.
-People from Deißlingen, Freiburg, Rheinstetten, Sipplingen, Ulm, Untereisesheim, Weil der Stadt and Waghäusel will be taking part.
+People from Deißlingen, Freiburg, Rheinstetten, Sipplingen, Ulm, Untereisesheim, Weil der Stadt and Waghäusel are taking part.

-The forum will meet in two separate groups.
-One includes all age groups from 16 upwards, the other only includes people aged between 16 and 24.
-At the end, the two forums discuss their results together and summarise them in a final recommendation.
+The forum met in two separate groups.
+One included all age groups from 16 upwards, the other only included people aged between 16 and 24.
+At the end, the two forums discussed their results together.
+They will summarise them in a final recommendation.

 Scientific support

-The target size for each group is 32 people.
-There are also eight additional places in each group - because something always comes up.
+The target size for each group was 32 people.
+There were also eight additional places in each group - because something always comes up.
 Whether due to relocation or illness: ‘If individual registered participants are unable to attend all of the dates, there will still be a colourful and sufficiently large group of around 30 to 40 people across all forums,’ says the Citizens' Forum website.

 Organisation and funding